BIOGRAPHIES INDEX

 Sometime between 1903 and 1910, T. W. Jenkins and his wife, Louisa, were divorced.
 We do not know precisely when or wwhy.
 Nevertheless, in 1910, when he was sixty-two years of age, the federal census-taker found T. W. living alone in a house on North Lee Street in Paris.
 The family of his nephew, Benjamin Franklin Jenkins, Jr. (the son of T. W.’s brother Benjamin) lived next door.
 His ex-wife lived with their son William Newton Jenkins, his new bride Celeste, and their children, probably on their farm near Powderly.

-TW Jenkins grave, Paris, TexasAt 1:20 a.m. on Friday, October 6, 1911, at his home in Paris, T. W. Jenkins passed away.
+At 1:20 a.m. on Friday, October 6, 1911, at his apparently rented home in northeast Paris, at the corner of Booth and 29th Street (now 11th), T. W. Jenkins passed away at the age of sixty-three.
 It appears that he was under the care of a physician, Dr. P. A. Spain, at the time.
-We do not know the cause of his death but we do know that very little time passed between his death and burial.
+Cause of death: "Congestion of stomach and bowels."
+Incredibly, very little time passed between his death and burial.
 His funeral service was conducted at his home, at 3 p.m. in the afternoon of the very same day he died.
-Afterward, T. W. Jenkins was laid to rest in Evergreen Cemetery in Paris.
-A grave marker, still standing today, was erected some time later.
+Afterward, T. W. Jenkins was laid to rest in the far northeast corner of Evergreen Cemetery, in Paris.
+A grave marker was erected some time later.
 (See photo left, of T. W. Jenkins grave marker.)

 Because he died intestate (without a will), T. W. Jenkins' estate was probated, with his son, Thomas Benjamin Jenkins being appointed administrator.
 Thomas' inventory of his father's possessions, made in November 1911, shows that although T. W. was living in Paris when he died, he still owned eighty acres of rural land and some livestock, including several cows, pigs, and mules.
-Like his grandmother, Dorothea Jenkins, he had been a beekeeper, having no fewer than fourteen hives.
+Like his grandmother, Dorothea Jenkins, and his brother, Benjamin F. Jenkins, he had been a beekeeper, having no fewer than fourteen hives.
 Althugh the inventory of farm animals may have been correct, Thomas' estimation of his father's real property was incomplete.
 Unless T. W. somehow disposed of it in some way other than by deed or gift, at the time of his death, he not only still owned two 40-acre tracts in the western part of the county, but also 31 acres of his original 1878 farm, as well as the 31.58 acres of land, which the City of Paris had allegedly ruined by placing a dumping ground next to it.

-A deed on file in the Lamer County clerk's office shows that after T. W.'s death, his heirs (widow and ex-wife Louisa I. Jenkins, son William Newton Jenkins and wife Celesta, son Thomas Benjamin Jenkins and wife, Sarah, daughter Emma Jenkins Morrsion and husband, David Andrew Morrsion, daughter Maggie Jenkins Cunningham and husband, John Cunningham, and daughter Zobedia Jenkins Hale, and husband, H. R. Hale) sold the 31.58 acre tract near Paris to one L. Townsend, for $1,450, which presumably they split between them.
+A deed on file in the Lamer County clerk's office shows that after T. W.'s death, his heirs (widow and ex-wife Louisa I. Jenkins, son William Newton Jenkins and wife Celesta, son Thomas Benjamin Jenkins and wife, Sarah, daughter Emma Jenkins Morrsion and husband, David Andrew Morrsion, daughter Maggie Jenkins Cunningham and husband, John Cunningham, and daughter Zobedia Jenkins Hale, and husband, H. R. Hale, sold the 31.58 acre tract near Paris to one L. Townsend, for $1,450, which presumably they split between them.
 (Lamar County Deed Book 141, pp. 643-4)

 A deed on file in the Lamar County courthouse shows that on January 25, 1915, the above-named heirs, minus their late mother, sold another 30 acres of property, located about five miles north of Paris, part of the Sam Worthington survey, to L. Townsend.
 (Lamar County Deed Book 145, p.
 292) This was land that presumably their father, T. W. Jenkins, had acquired at some point, although precisely when is unknown.
 Another deed, dated July 3, 1915, appears to be a sell-off by T. W.'s heirs, of the remainder of the 187 1/2 acres that he bought in 1878.
 Curiously, although there should have been only 31 acres left over, after he had sold portions to his sons and daughters, the deed is for 35 1/2 acres.
 The seller, again, was one L. Townend.
 The price: $700 (Lamar County Deed Book 154, page 28).